Timeline Albums, EPs & singles Songs Films Concerts Sessions People Interviews Articles

 Paul McCartney – Interview with UNCUT, July 2004

-At the initiative of Paul McCartney, The Beatles then started to look for a new manager for Apple.
+Earlier in the year, at the initiative of Paul McCartney, The Beatles began searching for a new manager for Apple.

-John Lennon met with Richard Beeching, ex-chairman of British Railways, who became famous in Britain in the early 1960s for his report, which led to far-reaching changes in the railway network, popularly known as “the Beeching Axe”.
-The meeting didn’t go well, Richard Beeching telling John to “stick to making records“.
+In November, John Lennon consulted with Richard Beeching, the former chairman of British Railways, known for his report in the early 1960s that led to extensive changes in the railway network, known as “the Beeching Axe”.
+The meeting was unsuccessful, with Richard Beeching advising John to “stick to making records“.

-Other ideas were explored.
-They met with Lord Arnold Goodman, a British lawyer and political advisor, and Cecile King, who was chairman of the International Publishing Corporation (then the biggest publishing empire in the world) till 1968.
-But both men refused.
+They explored other ideas.
+They met with Lord Arnold Goodman, a British lawyer and political advisor, and Cecil King, who was chairman of the International Publishing Corporation (the world’s largest publishing empire at the time) until 1968.
+However, both declined the offer.

 I met a lot of people including Lord Beeching, who’s one of the top people in Britain and all that.
 And though he didn’t want to take the job, Paul had told me, “Go and see Lord Beeching.”
 So I went.
 I mean I’m a good boy, man.
 And I saw Lord Beeching and he was no help at all and he didn’t look nice.
 I mean, he was alright.
 He was alright, and everybody I interviewed for the… while Paul was in America getting Eastman, I was interviewing all these top so-called “people.”

-John Lennon – From “Lennon Remembers” by Jann S. Wenner
+John Lennon – From “Lennon Remembers: The Full Rolling Stone Interviews from 1970” by Jann S. Wenner, 2000

 Paul had been agitating for some time for a new manager for Apple.
 He was fed up with the way that the company was being run and he asked his future father-in-law, Lee, to recommend someone to put the house in order.
 Lee, of course, recommended his son, John.

-Nat Weiss – Beatles attorney – From “The Beatles: Off the Record” by Keith Badman
+Nat Weiss – Beatles attorney – From “The Beatles: Off the Record” by Keith Badman, 2008

 I put the Eastmans up.
 I thought they would be fair.
 For one thing, they are lawyers.
 They don’t take percentages, they take a fee.
 So, they manage you, and, at the end of the year, they put in a bill.
 And, if you don’t like them, you don’t pay the bill.
 Well, you pay the bill, but you sack them for the next year.